← Back to Notes

 OpenClaw for Beginners: From Zero to Your Own AI Assistant in One Afternoon

-A step-by-step guide to building your own AI assistant that manages tasks, triages email, and proactively alerts you — running on a $24/month server.
+A step-by-step guide to setting up your own AI assistant on a ~$12.50/month server — from creating a droplet to chatting on Telegram.
 No prior experience required.

 OpenClaw Miami — The Beginners Guide banner featuring a pink mascot character on a neon-lit Miami street